Runtime for OpenClaw

 OpenClaw has its own state layer, configuration system, and resource requirements.
 A generic sandbox overlooks most of those details.
 The runtime needs to understand how OpenClaw actually works.

-Each agent run is a self-contained CLI invocation.
+Each run is a self-contained CLI call.
 The runtime handles installation, dependency management, and process lifecycle so your team never touches Node toolchains.

 Built-in session continuity

 Multi-turn conversations maintain context across runs.
-The agent's state persists between invocations, so it picks up where it left off instead of replaying from scratch.
+The agent's state persists between runs, so it picks up where it left off instead of replaying from scratch.

 Right-sized resources per harness